Jithendiran/Linux-learning/signal/README.md

 * SIGPIPE
     When: when a process tries to write to a pipe, FIFO or socker for which no corresponding reader process.
 This is normally occurs bacause the reading process closed the file descriptor

+* SIGQUIT
+    When: User type control + \ in terminal.
+    To whom: Sent to foreground process group
+    Default: It will  terminate the process and cause core dump

+> [!NOTE]
+> We can connect core dump with GDB.

+* SIGTERM
+    When: User type control + c in terminal
+    What: This is the standard signal to terminate the process, well designed application have a handler for this signal and do the resource cleanup
+    Default: terminate the process

+* SIGUSR1 and SIGUSR2
+    What: This is user defined signals, generally kernel don't send this type of signals

+## Changing Signal disposition

+* signal()
+This is simple one, no additional feature.

+* sigaction()
+This is complex and feature rich